DoctorTeeth/diffmem/README.md

 The paper was relatively vague about the architecture of the model, so I had to make some stuff up.
 It's likely that some of the stuff I made up is dumb, and I'd appreciate feedback to that effect.

 All 5 of the tasks from the paper are implemented.
-There's more detail in the below sections about performance on individual tasks, but broadly speaking the model seems to be working; it generalizes to sequences longer than those it was trained on (e.g. it learns "compact internal programs")
+There's more detail in the below sections about performance on individual tasks, but broadly speaking the model seems to be working; it generalizes to sequences longer than those it was trained on (i.e. it learns "compact internal programs").

 #### Usage

 The script `run_model.py` handles both training and testing.
 Execute `./run_model.py --help` to get a list of arguments and their descriptions.
 The saved_models directory contains pickled models for every task - at present, only some of them are good.
-To test the saved copy model on sequence of length 10, do `./run_model.py --model=saved_models/copy.pkl --lo=10 --hi=10`.
+To test the saved copy model on sequences of length 10, do `./run_model.py --model=saved_models/copy.pkl --lo=10 --hi=10`.

 #### Tasks